intel/intel-extension-for-transformers/intel_extension_for_transformers/neural_chat/examples/finetuning/finetune_neuralchat_v3/README.md

 [Intel/neural-chat-7b-v3-1](https://huggingface.co/Intel/neural-chat-7b-v3-1) ranks top1 on the [HuggingFaceH4/open_llm_leaderboard](https://huggingface.co/spaces/HuggingFaceH4/open_llm_leaderboard) comparing with all the submitted 7B models (date: 11/17/2023).
 In this tutorial, we would like to share the details for the training process.

 Similar to most finetuning work, we mainly divide the training to two stages.
-- First stage: Use supervised finetuning (SFT) to improve the performance of the base model like [mistralai/Mistral-7B-v0.1](https://huggingface.co/mistralai/Mistral-7B-v0.1).
+- First stage: Use supervised fine-tuning (SFT) to improve the performance of the base model like [mistralai/Mistral-7B-v0.1](https://huggingface.co/mistralai/Mistral-7B-v0.1).
 - Second stage: apply Direct Preference Optimization (DPO) to align the SFT model with preference dataset.